-Usually, shareholder disputes can be resolved through following the dispute resolution process set out in the shareholder agreement or company constitution.
-However, not all shareholder disputes can be resolved this way, at which time it may be necessary to pursue other means of resolving the dispute such as Alternative Dispute Resolution (ADR).
+Usually, shareholder disputes can be resolved by following the dispute resolution process set out in the shareholder agreement or company constitution.
+However, not all shareholder disputes can be resolved this way, at which time it may be necessary to pursue other means of resolving the dispute such as Alternative Dispute Resolution (ADR) or court proceedings.

-Our team at Ramsden Lawyers can help facilitate resolution of a shareholder dispute through ADR including:
+Our Gold Coast team can help facilitate the resolution of a shareholder dispute through ADR including:

 Negotiation: either formal or informal, between the parties, with or without legal representation.

-Mediation: an independent mediator helps guide the parties to decide the dispute.
-The opinion of the mediator is non-binding.
+Mediation: an independent mediator helps guide the parties to resolve the dispute.
+The opinion of the mediator is generally non-binding.

 Arbitration: an independent arbitrator decides the dispute.
-The decision of the arbitrator is legally binding.
+The decision of the arbitrator is generally legally binding.